Portrait of a Character – Levi Cavendish

 His home is decorated in stills from the Twilight Zone and other bits of classic science fiction memorabilia.
 His wardrobe is mainly uniforms for the Temporal Integrity Commission, or functional things.
 Beauty, aesthetics, and form don’t really hold much meaning for him, except as they serve function.

-Yeah, he’s pretty messed up.
+So yeah, he’s pretty messed up.

 Levi’s crazy antics spell sped-up rap-type patter to me.